 B. Assumption Margins

-The company shall include margins to provide for adverse deviations and estimation error in the prudent estimate assumption for each risk factor that is not stochastically modeled or prescribed, subject to the following:
+The company shall include margins to provide for adverse deviations and estimation error in the prudent estimate assumption for each risk factor that is neither stochastically modeled nor prescribed, subject to the following:

 The company shall determine an explicit set of initial margins for each material assumption independently (that is, without regard to any margins in other risk factors and ignoring any correlation among risk factors).
 Next, if applicable, the level of a particular initial margin may be adjusted to take into account the fact that risk factors are not normally 100% correlated.
 However, in recognition that risk factors may become more heavily correlated as circumstances become more adverse, the initially determined margin may only be reduced to the extent the company can demonstrate that the method used to justify such a reduction is reasonable, considering the range of scenarios contributing to the CTE calculation or considering the scenario used to calculate the deterministic reserve as applicable or considering appropriate adverse circumstances for risk factors not stochastically modeled.
 It is not permissible to adjust the initial margin to recognize, in whole or in part, implicit or prescribed margins that are present, or are believed to be present, in other risk factors.

-If not stochastically modeled or prescribed, assumptions that are generally considered material include, but are not limited to, mortality, morbidity, interest, equity returns, expenses, lapses, partial withdrawals, loans and option elections.
+If neither stochastically modeled nor prescribed, assumptions that are generally considered material include, but are not limited to: mortality, morbidity, acquisition and maintenance expenses, commissions, inflation, non-guaranteed reinsurance features, lapses, premium persistency, partial withdrawals, loans, term conversions and other option elections containing an element of anti-selection.

 VM-20 Section 9.C.2.e

 e.
-The company shall review, and update as needed, the company experience data described in Section 9.C.2.b, whether based on actual experience or data from other sources, at least every three years.
+The company shall review, and update as needed, the company experience data described in Section 9.C.2.b, based on either an updated company mortality study or updated mortality study data from other sources, at least every three years.
 If updated experience becomes available prior to the end of three years since the last review or update, which alters the company’s expected mortality for the mortality segments in a significant manner and such impact is expected to continue into the future, the company shall reflect the changes implied by the updated data in the current year.

 i.
 The company experience data for each mortality segment shall include the most recent experience study and shall include the in-force and claim data pertaining to the study period for all policies currently in the mortality segment or that would have been in the mortality segment at any time during the period over which experience is being evaluated.